Background

 Change that comes from within is authentic.
 Fostering a playful approach enhances openness to change.
 It's crucial to be wary of reactance, as individuals may react negatively to interventions when they feel their autonomy is being restricted.

-In order to encourage divergent and creative thinking, we decided to brainstorm solutions individually before coming together and presenting our ideas to the group.
-Each group member referred back to the findings we identified in the research stage to make sure that the solutions we came up with addressed at least part of our users' needs.
-We consolidated all ideas on a FigJam Board and conducted a voting process to identify the most promising concepts.
+To encourage creative thinking, we brainstormed solutions individually before presenting our ideas to the group.
+Each member referenced our research findings to ensure the solutions addressed user needs.
+We consolidated all ideas on a FigJam Board and voted to identify the most promising concepts.

 We proceeded to bring our concepts to life through visualization sessions, delving into detailed discussions on the execution of each idea to align with our objectives.
 The sketching sessions were dynamic, prompting us to refine and rethink our approaches.
 Iterative in nature, we found ourselves revisiting and enhancing our sketches, aiming for a synthesis of three distinct concepts that could seamlessly harmonize to yield robust and cohesive results.